Germany begins conducting checks at all its land borders

 Germany has begun random checks at its borders with five Western European nations, expanding a system of controls already in place at its four other borders

-The police controls began at the borders with France, the Netherlands, Belgium, Luxembourg and Denmark on Monday morning and are due to continue for six months.
+The checks began at the borders with France, the Netherlands, Belgium, Luxembourg and Denmark before dawn Monday, and are initially scheduled for six months.
 Germany has already been carrying out the checks at its borders with Poland, the Czech Republic, Austria and Switzerland since last year.

-Germany, a European Union member, announced last week that it was expanding border checks to all nine of its land borders this week as part of an effort to crack down on irregular migration and crime following recent extremist attacks.

-Last month, a knife attack blamed on a Syrian asylum-seeker in Solingen killed three people.
+Germany, a member of the 27-member European Union, announced last week that it was expanding border checks to all nine of its land borders this week as part of an effort to crack down on irregular migration and crime following recent extremist attacks.
+Those include a knife attack blamed on a Syrian asylum-seeker in Solingen last month that killed three people.
 The suspect claimed to be inspired by the Islamic State group.
 In June, a knife attack attributed to an Afghan immigrant left a police officer dead and four other people wounded.

-The border controls are testing European unity because it is seen by some as a step away from the spirit of the EU's free travel arrangement known as Schengen.
-The freedom of citizens in Europe to travel freely across borders for work and pleasure is one of the most beloved benefits of the EU.
+The border controls are testing European unity because the border checks are seen by some as a step away from the spirit of the EU’s free travel and trade arrangement known as Schengen.
+The freedom Europeans have to travel freely across borders for work and pleasure is one of the most beloved benefits of the EU.

+Germany, the EU's largest country, is located in the heart of Europe and borders more countries than any other EU member.
+Some trade unions have expressed concerns that the controls could hurt trade.

+But a return to a past system with closed borders and mandatory border checks for every person crossing the border is not in the cards.

 Such limitations are often put in place during major sporting events, including the recent Olympic Games in Paris and the European soccer championship.